Toowoomba - East

 Health outcomes in Toowoomba - East are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health indicators for Toowoomba - East show below-average health outcomes with common conditions slightly more prevalent than average across both younger and older age groups.
+Toowoomba - East shows below-average health outcomes with common conditions more prevalent than average across younger and older age groups.
 Mental health issues affect 9.1% of residents, while arthritis impacts 7.7%.

-A total of 68.4% report being completely clear of medical ailments, compared to 65.3% in the rest of Queensland.
-Private health cover is exceptionally high at approximately 59% of the total population (6,357 people), compared to 51.0% across the rest of Queensland.
-The area has 19.2% of residents aged 65 and over (2,076 people).
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+68.4% report no medical ailments, compared to 65.3% in the rest of Queensland.
+Private health cover is exceptionally high at 59%, with 2,076 seniors aged 65 and over comprising 19.2% of the population.
+Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health